 Carpal Tunnel Syndrome

 Water retention in later pregnancy can cause pressure to be exerted on the carpel tunnel (a bunch of nerves running down your arm and wrist).
 This can result in a tingling sensation (or pins and needles) in your thumb and fingers (particularly the first finger).

 You can ease the sensation by raising your hands above your head and wriggling your fingers.
 At night-time, keep your hands raised slightly on pillows.
 For severe cases, you healthcare provider may prescribe a wrist support or medications.

-Hormanal changes during pregnancy can cause mineral and electrolyte levels to fluctuate in the body.
-These changes can make cramps, which are a sudden painful tightening of the muscle, more likely to occur.
+Hormonal changes during pregnancy can cause mineral and electrolyte levels to fluctuate in the body.
+These changes can result in cramps, which are a sudden painful tightening of the muscle.
 Pregnancy cramps most commonly occur in the calf and feet muscles and become more common in the third trimester.

 If a cramp occurs, stretch the muscle out and apply firm massage to alleviate the cramp.
 Don’t point your toes that makes things worse!

 Discuss any regular cramps with your healthcare provider as they may be a sign of a dietary deficiency.